The Wounded Knee Massacre in 1890 was one of the most notorious episodes of violence by the United States government against Native Americans.

 In 1889, Wovoka went into a deep trance.
 When he emerged, he told his tribesmen that he had foreseen the way to paradise.
 He claimed that if the Native Americans returned to their traditional ways and performed a sacred dance, the buffalo would come back to the plains, the whites would be driven out, and the dead would return to help in the fight.
 It was this last prophecy that gave the religious movement its name – the Ghost Dance.

-The Plains Indians who had once roamed free across the American west had seen their centuries-old way of life disappear within a generation.
-Confined to small reservations on the lands that had once been theirs and dependent on American bureaucrats to meet even their most basic needs, some Native Americans turned to this new religion in a last hope that their old way of life could be restored.
+The Plains Indians — who had once roamed free across the American west — saw their centuries-old way of life disappear within a generation.
+Confined to small reservations on the lands that had once been theirs and dependent on American bureaucrats to meet even their most basic needs, some Native Americans turned to this new religion in the last hope that their old way of life could be restored.

-The movement spread like wildfire amongst the Sioux, where it would set off the final chapter in the great war between whites and natives, which had begun when the first European settlers arrived two centuries earlier.
+The movement spread like wildfire amongst the Sioux, where it would set off the final chapter in the great war between whites and Native Americans that had begun when the first European settlers arrived centuries earlier.

 One of the men sent on this mission to tame the Sioux was Philip Wells, who was part Sioux himself and served as an interpreter.
 Wells clearly described the state of unease as Colonel Forsyth spoke with Chief Big Foot, who was so ill at the time that he could not even walk and had to be carried from a wagon and lain on the ground.

 The colonel asked that the Sioux surrender their arms, to which the chief replied that they had none.
 Forsyth then ordered Wells “tell Big Foot he says the Indians have no arms, yet yesterday they were well armed when they surrendered.
 He is deceiving me.”